 - greater efforts to secure employment; and

-- a statistically significant and large decrease in the youth's most serious disposition.
+- a statistically significant and large decrease in the youth's self-reported misconduct as well as their most serious disposition.

 The second part of the study reviewed 100 surveys completed by youth and YAP advocate pairs to examine how the advocate-youth relationship affected misconducts, concluding that that YAP’s relationship-based advocate model had a positive impact in declining misconduct.